 The Kai !Garib Local Municipality falls predominantly within the Nama-Karoo biome (Mucina & Rutherford 2006), and most of the vegetation type in the study area is typical Bushmanland Arid Grassland.
 The landscape is characterised by extensive to irregular plains on a slightly sloping plateau sparsely vegetated by grassland dominated by white grasses (Stipagrostis species) characteristic a of semidesert 'steppe'.
 In places low shrubs of Salsola change the vegetation structure.
 In years of abundant rainfall rich displays of annual herbs can be expected (Mucina & Rutherford 2006).
-Vegetation observed in the study area include Basterskaapvygie (Aizoon fruticosum), Swarthaak (Acacia mellifera), Borseltjiegras (Anthephora pubescens), Soetpeulboom (Prosopis glandulosa), Driedoring (Rhigozum trichotomum), Aloes (Aloe argenticauda), Kameeldoring (Acacia erioloba), and Lemoendoring (Parkinsonia Africana).
+Vegetation observed in the study area include Acacia mellifera (Black thorn acacia), Acacia erioloba (Camelthorn), Rhigozum trichotomum (Three-thorn), Aloe argenticauda, Prosopis aferensis.
+Stipagrostis namaguensis (River bushman grass).
+Aizoon schellenbergii (Skaapbossie).
 The soils of most of the area are freely drained red-yellow apedal soils (Mucina & Rutherford 2006).
 The study area consists of rocky klipveld with surface scatters of Quartz, Quartzite, Banded Ironstone Formation (BIF), and Sandstone and Calcrete deposits with visible Quartzite outcrops to the north of the site.
-Minor sand patches to the north and east of the site footprint.
-There is a slight slope across the site towards the south-west.

-The town of Keimoes is situated to the north of the Gariep/Orange River, which is characterised by Lower Gariep Alluvial vegetation.
+The Blaauwskop Settlement is situated to the south-east of the Gariep/Orange River, which is characterised by Lower Gariep Alluvial vegetation.
 The study area is situated north of an agricultural area that is part of intensive Irrigation Farming Community stretching from Groblershoop in the east up to Blouputs in the west.
 The Gariep/Orange River cuts through a great variety of Precambrian metamorphic rocks and is subjected to floods, especially in summer, as a result of high precipitation on the highveld.
 The soil of these areas is very fertile resulting in various grapes and other crops such as pecan nut- and citrus plantations being planted along the Gariep/Orange River (Mucina & Rutherford 2006).

-The development site is located north of the N14, on the western side of the town of Keimoes.
-Towards the south, south-west, the site is bounded by a railway line, while to the north and east the informal settlement is located.
-At least two dry riverine are present on the project footprint, running from north-east to south-west.
+The development site is located approximately 13.5km north-east of Keimoes and the R359 Road is approximately 435 m west of the site.
+Towards the west and north-west, the site is bounded by an irrigation canal, and private farm boundary fences in the north, east, and south.
 Moderate natural erosion occurs along the dry riverine.
-Approximately 80% of the entire footprint is disturbed by anthropogenic causes.
-The site has been greatly impacted upon by construction machinery and building activities associated with the informal settlement already present, and upcoming housing developments.
-There are at least three unlicensed and informal landfill sites/dumping areas.
+Approximately 10-20 ha of the entire footprint is disturbed by anthropogenic causes.
+The site has been impacted upon by construction activities associated with the informal settlement already present, and upcoming housing developments.